Skip to content

 }

-As you can see, Skapi provides convenient form data handling by automatically structuring user input data based on the input type and the name attribute.
+Skapi automatically structures user input based on input type and the name attribute.

 Number inputs are resolved as numbers, radio inputs are resolved as the selected value, and checkbox inputs are resolved as boolean values or strings if a value is specified.

-When multiple inputs share the same name without using [] syntax, Skapi will attempt to convert the values into an array.
+When multiple inputs share the same name without [], Skapi attempts to convert the values into an array.

 Using Input Elements, Textarea, and Select Elements

-Skapi can handle various input elements, including text, number, radio, checkbox, textarea, and select elements.
+Skapi also works with individual input elements, including text, number, radio, checkbox, textarea, and select elements.

 html